 |Concurrent rate limit||Variable||The maximum number of inline hooks that can be sent concurrently based on org type.
 See Concurrent rate limits.|

-Developers and administrators can preview sample Okta calls and responses from your external service for all event hooks (Event hook preview (opens new window)) and for SAML and registration inline hooks (Preview an inline hook (opens new window)).
+Developers and administrators can preview sample Okta calls and responses from your external service.
+Previews are available for all event hooks (Event hook preview (opens new window)) and for SAML, telephony, token, and registration inline hooks (Preview an inline hook (opens new window)).

-Review the Admin Console System Log to troubleshoot your implementations, in addition to your external service's logging features.
-See the following sections to assist in troubleshooting your implementations:
+Review the Admin Console System Log to troubleshoot your implementations, in addition to the logging features in your external service.
+See the following sections to help you with troubleshooting your implementations: